Trains collide in southern Egypt, killing at least 32 | Business

 A year earlier, two passenger trains collided just outside the Mediterranean port city of Alexandria, killing 43 people.
 In 2016, at least 51 people were killed when two commuter trains collided near Cairo.

-Egypt's deadliest train crash took place in 2002 when over 300 people were killed when a fire erupted in a speeding train traveling from Cairo to southern Egypt.
+Egypt's deadliest train crash took place in 2002, when over 300 people were killed when fire erupted in speeding train traveling from Cairo to southern Egypt.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)